John 19:30 - Seven Words of Christ from the Cross - word 6.

 were required.
 Jesus, however, became the final and ultimate

 sacrifice for sin.
-The word finished is the same as ?paid in full.?
-Jesus
+The word finished is the same as "paid in full."

-penalty for our sins.
-With his death, the complex sacrificial system
+full penalty for our sins.
+With his death, the complex sacrificial

 approach God because of what Jesus did for us.
 Those who believe in

 Jesus' death and resurrection can live eternally with God and escape